AIoTES/SIL-Support-sil_mngt/README.md

 # Automatic SIL deployment

-This repository contains everything you need to easily install and configure the SIL.

-Currently in progress.
+This repository contains a docker image that configures the IPSM automatically so that the SIL can be automatically deployed.

 ## Build docker image